kequel/JumpingFrog_C/README.md

 - Current version: **1.0**

 ## Description
-Jumping Frog is an action game where the player controls a frog to navigate a road filled with moving cars, static obstacles, and a predatory stork.
-The goal is to reach the destination (top of the screen) without colliding with cars or being caught by the stork.
+Jumping Frog is an action game where the player controls a frog to navigate a road filled with moving cars, static obstacles, and a predatory spider.
+The goal is to reach the destination (top of the screen) without colliding with cars or being caught by the spider.
 Game include ranking with TOP 3 players (fastest to complete all 3 levels).

 ## Levels